JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 # Interfaces

 The primary objects in Stheno are some special subtypes of `AbstractGP`.
 There are three primary concrete subtypes of `AbstractGP`:
-- `WrappedGP`: an atomic Gaussian process given by wrapping an `AbstractGP`.
+- `AtomicGP`: an atomic Gaussian process given by wrapping an `AbstractGP`.
-- `CompositeGP`: a Gaussian process composed of other `WrappedGP`s and `CompositeGP`s, whose properties are determined recursively from the GPs of which it is composed.
+- `CompositeGP`: a Gaussian process composed of other `AtomicGP`s and `CompositeGP`s, whose properties are determined recursively from the GPs of which it is composed.
-- `GaussianProcessProbabilisticProgramme` / `GPPP`: a Gaussian process comprising `WrappedGP`s and `CompositeGP`s.
+- `GaussianProcessProbabilisticProgramme` / `GPPP`: a Gaussian process comprising `AtomicGP`s and `CompositeGP`s.
 This is the primary piece of functionality that users should interact with.

 Each of these types implements the [Internal AbstractGPs API](https://github.com/JuliaGaussianProcesses/AbstractGPs.jl).